olebole/irafdoc/doc/crutil.overview.rst

   An average of the pixels remaining after some rejection operation is better.
   If the noise characteristics of the data can be described by a gain and read noise then cosmic rays can be optimally rejected using the
-  <tt>"crreject"</tt> algorithm.
+  <span style="font-family: monospace;">"crreject"</span> algorithm.
 This works on two or more images.
 There are
   a number of other rejection algorithms which can be used as described in the task help.
   </p>